Strengthen Your Body & Mind

 Yet, we spend so much of our lives disconnected from them both.

-Off the back of that first yoga class, I realised I needed to switch things up.
-I began paying greater attention to how my body felt on a daily basis.
-I started practicing some of the movements we practiced in class, in my own time.
+Off the back of that first class, I realised I needed to switch things up.
+I started paying greater attention to how my body felt on a daily basis & began practicing some of the movements we practiced in class in my own time.

-Towards the back end of 2019, I came to the realisation that to maintain these positive feelings & this connection with my body, I needed to step away from the desk job environment.
-I'd been developing a growing passion for health & wellness, further fueled by podcasts & youtube videos.
+Towards the back end of 2019, I came to the realisation that to maintain these positive change & this connection with my body, my lifestyle needed to change - I needed to step away from the desk job environment.

 So, I handed in my notice at work.
 I took the necessary steps to dedicate my full focus towards becoming a personal trainer & furthering my understanding of health.